claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

 ### ChangePartMsg
     networking message indicating to change a part
 * Member Data (all public):
-      * oldName - old name of part to change
+      * oldNumber - old number of part to change
       * part - replacement Part

 ***